mudit999/Shutter-Up-App/README.md

 # Shutter-Up-App

-It is basically a photo-gallery react app
+It is basically a Personal-Photo-Gallery React-App

 - It contains authentication
 - Data is stored in Firebase storage